carpentries-incubator/ml4bio-workshop/guide/setup.md

 If the environment does not already exist, it will be created.
 This can take 5-10 minutes and requires internet connectivity to download the Python packages.
 - For **Windows**, launch the `install_launch_windows.bat` script.
+You may need to run this script twice, once to install the software and again to launch it.
 - For **Mac OS**, launch the `install_launch_mac.command` script.
 - For **Linux**, launch the `install_launch_linux.sh` script.